Helperbird/website/src/pages/features/screenshot.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: One-Click Screenshot Extension for Any Webpage or PDF
+title: One-Click Screenshot Tool for Webpages and PDFs
-description: Effortlessly capture screenshots of entire webpages or select specific areas with Helperbird's Screenshot Tool.
+description: Easily capture screenshots of entire webpages or specific areas with Helperbird's Screenshot Tool.
 Save your captures directly to your device for quick access and future reference.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-featurePageTitle: One-Click Screenshot Extension for Any Webpage or PDF
+featurePageTitle: One-Click Screenshot Tool for Webpages and PDFs
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/screenshot.svg"
 youtubeId: vwT8SAJfU3E
 cardTitle: Screenshot Tool
-featureDescription: Effortlessly capture screenshots of entire webpages or select specific areas with Helperbird's Screenshot Tool.
+featureDescription: Easily capture screenshots of entire webpages or specific areas with Helperbird's Screenshot Tool.
 Save your captures directly to your device for quick access and future reference.
 group: reading
 color: blue
 tags:
   - features
   - accessibility
   - writing
 link: reading
 url: features/screenshot/
 ---

-## Tell Me About This feature
+## About This Feature

-Screenshot by Helperbird allows you to capture the entire webpage or specific section with just one click, and save it to your device for easy access and reference.

-Screenshot by Helperbird is the fastest and most efficient way to capture webpages, making it perfect for research, personal use, or business.
+Helperbird's Screenshot Tool lets you capture the entire webpage or specific sections with just one click.
+Save your screenshots to your device for easy access and reference.
+It’s perfect for research, personal use, or business.

 ## Benefits

-### Increased productivity
+### Increased Productivity
-As you can quickly and easily capture webpages for later reference
+Quickly capture webpages for later reference.

-### Cost-effective
+### Cost-Effective
-As you don't need to pay for other screenshot tools.
+No need to pay for other screenshot tools.

-### Time-saving
+### Time-Saving
-As you don't need to manually scroll through a webpage to capture the entire page.
+No manual scrolling needed to capture the entire page.

 ## Features

-- Capture the entire webpage or specific section with just one click
+- Capture the entire webpage or specific sections with one click.
-- Save the screenshot to your device for easy access and reference
+- Save screenshots to your device for easy access and reference.

-## Is this a free feature?
+## Is This a Free Feature?

-It is a free feature.
+Yes, this feature is free.